NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: The Built Floor Area Ratio (FAR) is the total building floor area divided by the area of the tax lot.

-This is an estimate by City Planning based on rough building area and lot area measurements provided by the Department Of Fice.
+This is an estimate by City Planning based on rough building area and lot area measurements provided by the Department of Finance.
 FAR is calculated using the TOTAL BUILDING FLOOR AREA and the LOT AREA.
 The TOTAL BUILDING FLOOR AREA is either based on gross building area also known as total gross square feet for all of the structures on the tax lot, including basements, attics and extensions such as attached garages, detached garages, pool houses and greenhouse OR the floor area was calculated from the DOF RPAD Master File using the building dimensions and number of stories for ONLY the largest structure on the tax lot depending on the source available.
 The LotArea contains street beds when the lot contains paper streets, i.e., streets mapped but not built.

 ### ResidFAR